-In its capacity as a FCM, the Company provides trade execution services for domestic and foreign listed derivative products.
-The Company is a non-clearing FCM and clears its trades through a clearing FCM.
+In its capacity as an FCM, the Company provided trade execution services for domestic and foreign listed derivative products.
+The Company is a non-clearing FCM and cleared its trades through a clearing FCM.
 The Company acts as custodian for its customers' derivative transactions.
+As indicated, the Company discontinued its FCM membership on December 20, 2024 and continues to provide trade execution services as an IB.